Kishwar/tensorflow/odroid-xu4/README.md

-# Tensorflow on Odroid XU4 (Unastable, See SECTION UNSTABLE)
+# Tensorflow on Odroid XU4 (Unstable, See SECTION STABLE)

 ## SECTION UNSTABLE
 ### To build Tensorflow on Odroid XU4, we will need following hardware.